carew/carew/doc/pages/cookbook/hosting.md

     $ mkdir my_site
     $ cd my_site
     $ git init
-    $ git co -b gh-pages
     $ php composer.phar create-project carew/boilerplate _carew

-To make it more simple to build your website, you can setup a `build.sh` script in `_carew` folder:
+To make it easier to build your website, you can setup a `build.sh` script in `_carew` folder:

     #!/bin/bash